-You’ve probably heard the news – a mysterious hacker group calling itself Guardians of Peace hacked into Sony Pictures Entertainment’s computer systems earlier this month.
-While some of the information they leaked was minor – personal email conversations – other information was quite serious such as the personal information of their employees from salaries to social security numbers.
+You've probably heard the news – a mysterious hacker group calling itself Guardians of Peace hacked into Sony Pictures Entertainment’s computer systems earlier this month.
+While some of the information they leaked was minor – personal email conversations – other information was quite dangerous such as the personal information of their employees from salaries to social security numbers.
 In this day and age, it may be hard to believe that a company such as Sony could be hacked, but the reality is that any company can potentially be hacked.
 Secure data protection in Los Angeles is just as important as it is smaller cities.
 Regardless of size, there are still things that you can do to help protect yourself and your company.